About us

 We work with Tribes and community-based organizations that have deep relationships and roots in frontline communities, or those who experience the “first and worst” impacts of climate change and environmental pollution.
 Tribal and community leaders bring unique experience and perspective in developing solutions.

-We prioritize working with tribal communities, communities of Black, Indigenous and people of color (BIPOC), communities that are low-income, rural communities, immigrant and refugee communities, LGBTQ+ communities, communities of people with disabilities, and others who experience systemic inequities in exposure to environmental hazards and access to resources.
+We work with tribal communities, communities of Black, Indigenous and people of color (BIPOC), communities that are low-income, rural communities, immigrant and refugee communities, LGBTQ+ communities, communities of people with disabilities, and others who experience systemic inequities in exposure to environmental hazards and access to resources.

 What we do